TD Bank Reportedly Accepted Jeffrey Epstein’s Money After Deutsche Bank AG Cut Ties

 — Jonathan Eisen (@phylogenomics) September 13, 2019

-Podcaster and managing director of Thiel Capital Eric Weinstein addressed the mystery of Epstein’s wealth and the lack of media focus on its source in a Twitter thread.
+Eric Weinstein, a podcaster and managing director of Thiel Capital, addressed the mystery of Epstein’s wealth and the lack of media focus on its source in a Twitter thread.

 “It really feels to me like the pervert narrative is what brought an enormous covert structure into view and folks are treating it like the main story.
 But it seems to me that a large infrastructure was fronted by a badly drawn Gatsby character with no plausible source of wealth.”

-Weinstein suggested that MIT didn’t need money, nor did Bill Gates — who reportedly met with Epstein but declined to do business with him.
+Weinstein suggested that MIT didn’t need money, nor did Bill Gates, who reportedly met with Epstein, but declined to do business with him.

 “Jeffrey Epstein’s public face was that of someone richer than 11 figures of net worth.
 And he just wasn’t that rich.
 Q: For what was Jeffrey Epstein the front end?”
 Weinstein asked.

-The news of TD Bank’s link to Epstein comes just as one of his most prominent accuser’s, Virginia Roberts Giuffre, revealed that Prince Andrew allegedly raped her three times.
+The news of TD Bank’s link to Epstein comes just as one of his most prominent accusers, Virginia Roberts Giuffre, revealed that Prince Andrew allegedly raped her three times.
 She made the revelation during a clip for her first on-camera interview with NBC News’ Savannah Guthrie.